jshhhhh/MeowRun/myBlockchain/solidity/readme.md

 <img src="../reference/natspec-snippets.png" width=800 height=227 alt="NatSpec snippets" />

+### Address
+> The address type comes in two flavours, which are largely identical: 1) address: Holds a 20 byte value (size of an Ethereum address).
+2) address payable: Same as address, but with the additional members transfer and send.

+> The idea behind this distinction is that address payable is an address you can send Ether to, while a plain address cannot be sent Ether.
+Implicit conversions from address payable to address are allowed, whereas conversions from address to address payable must be explicit via payable(<address>).

 ## Remix
 Remix is a online editor to compile Solidity.
 You can either go below website,